portworx/px-docs/maintain/going-production-with-kubernetes.md

 # WIP DOC

-## DAY 0 Operations
+## DAY 1 Operations

 ### Initial Software Setup for Production

-* Deployment - Follow all instructions to deploy Portworx correctly in the scheduler of choice - Refer to the install instructions [page](https://docs.portworx.com/#install-with-a-container-orchestrator)
+* Deployment - Follow  instructions to deploy Portworx correctly in the scheduler of choice - Refer to the install instructions [page](https://docs.portworx.com/#install-with-a-container-orchestrator)

   * Ensure PX container is deployed as [OCI container](https://docs.portworx.com/runc/)
   * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
-  * etcd - Ensure etcd is properly configured and setup.
-Setup etcd as a 3-node etcd cluster outside the container orchestrator to ensure maximum stability.
+  * etcd -  Setup etcd as a 3-node etcd cluster *outside* the  container orchestrator to ensure maximum stability.
 Refer to the following [page](https://docs.portworx.com/maintain/etcd.html) on how to install etcd and also configure it for maximum stability.

 ### Configuring the Server or the Compute Infrastructure